nanog75/hackathon/_wkinstructions/2019-02-01-playing-with-the-onbox-ios-xr-ztp-bash-library.md

 ---
 published: true
 date: '2019-02-01 03:24 +0100'
-title: Playing with the onbox IOS-XR ZTP bash Library
+title: Playing with the onbox IOS-XR ZTP bash and Python Library
 author: Akshat Sharma
 excerpt: >-
   Play around with the onbox ZTP hooks for bash to familiarize yourself with the